// vs · otter.ai

 5. Cancel Otter when you are sure.
 They pro rate the unused term.

 Try the next meeting in Notabium before you renew Otter.
+7-day free trial.

 FAQ